LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

    - Run `pip install pywin32 ipykernel` to install pywin32 and ipykernel (default kernel used by Jupyter Notebooks)

-   - Optionally, additional Python libraries used accross the repository examples can be installed running: `pip install pandas openpyxl matplotlib`
+   - Optionally, additional Python libraries used across the repository examples can be installed running: `pip install pandas openpyxl matplotlib`

 ## ⚙️Setting up Jupyter Notebook on Windows